Ylianst/MeshCentral/docs/docs/faq.md

 # FAQ

 ## Help!
-I've been hacked there are weird agents appearing in my Tactical RMM
+I've been hacked there are weird agents appearing in my MeshCentral Console

 No, you haven't.